nuejs/nue/packages/nuejs.org/docs/tags.md

 ## Tag reference

 ### Image
-Renders an image with optional caption.
+Image tag renders an image with an optional caption.
 For example:

 ``` md
 [image hello.webp]